capstone-jmrs/capstone-proptech-repo/README.md

 ## Goal
 The goal was to explore the question: Should Ukio go to London?
+To answer the question we provided Ukio with data about funished and unfurnished studios and apartments.
+Most important were the prices, the square meter sizes and the occupancy rate.
+With our data we provide positive indicators for London.
+With the Data Ukio will receive from us, and with their knowledge on previous market entrances, they will know which steps to take next.

 ## Data
 Since there is no available data to download or APIs to use for our case, we scraped the data from the platforms ourselves.